Analysis: Why it's crucial to grapple with our cultural blind spots

 In June 1964, three young men -- James Chaney from Meridian, Mississippi, and Andrew Goodman and Michael Schwerner from New York City -- were killed in Mississippi while trying to register Black Americans to vote as part of the Freedom Summer campaign.
 A group of policemen and Klansmen shot the three civil rights workers to death before burying their bodies in an earthen dam.
 (This triple murder is the subject of the 1988 film "Mississippi Burning").

 Chaney was Black.
-Goodman and Schwerner were Jewish, though it was the latter who had already established via his racial justice efforts a reputation among the local Ku Klux Klan, whose members disparaged him with antisemitic slurs like "Goatee" and "Jew Boy."
+Goodman and Schwerner were Jewish, though it was the latter who had already established via his racial justice efforts a reputation among the local Ku Klux Klan, whose members disparaged him with anti-Semitic slurs like "Goatee" and "Jew Boy."

 "They killed one n----r, one Jew, and a white man.
 I gave them all what I thought they deserved," Judge William Cox, a segregationist, said in 1967 of the sentencing.
 Initially, no one involved in the killings spent more than six years in jail.
 It wasn't until more than four decades later, in 2005, that Klan organizer Edgar Ray Killen was found guilty of three counts of manslaughter and sentenced to 60 years in prison, where he died in 2018.

-This sobering history offers a lesson for the America of 2020, as it interrogates deep-seated racial inequality: that we can't hope to fully reckon with the legacy of White supremacy if we also, intentionally or not, endorse its central tenet of antisemitism.
+This sobering history offers a lesson for the America of 2020, as it interrogates deep-seated racial inequality: that we can't hope to fully reckon with the legacy of White supremacy if we also, intentionally or not, endorse its central tenet of anti-Semitism.

 Recommended for your eyes and ears